thenuv/JHU_DATASCIENCE_REPO/ProgrammingAssignment3/README.md

 * Merges Subjects and Activity details using rowid.
 * Merges Measurement data with Subject & Activity using row id into data frame named "researchdataset".
 * Creates a new data frame "researchdataset_avg" with Summary of Average for SUBJECT, ACTIVITY on the Variables.
-* Creates a csv file "wearable_data_avg_summary.csv" from data frame "researchdataset_avg".
+* Creates a text file "wearable_data_avg_summary.txt" from data frame "researchdataset_avg".

 ______________________________________________________________________________________________________________
 ### Reference :